 Go back to STEP 1 or you will deal with karma 🙂

-The installation process can take up to a few minutes or seconds.
+The installation process can take up to a few minutes or less, seconds.
 It will depend on your Internet speed connection.
 Now open your browser and type in http://Synology-ip-address:8892/

 Real-Time logs monitor.